-"Recognize that conserving the world's resources demands personal responsibility, social equity, and environmental sustainability."
+"Recognize that responsible global citizenship involves personal accountability, social equity, and environmental sustainability."

-Explanation: Among UWSP's most important defining qualities is our commitment to the stewardship of natural resources.
-This is reflected both in the longstanding success of the CNR as well as more recently in Chancellor Bunnell's Vision 2015 and the newly approved university mission statement.
-Consequently, this GEP Learning Outcome points toward this issue, highlighting three specific aspects of effective stewardship: responsibility, equity, and sustainability.
+Explanation: A liberal education should include outcomes addressing personal and social responsibility.
+In addition, among UWSP's most important defining qualities is our commitment to ecological stewardship.
+This is reflected both in UWSP's Vision 2015 and the newly approved university mission statement.
+Consequently, this GEP Learning Outcome serves to define responsible global citizenship, highlighting three specific aspects: personal accountability, social equity, and environmental sustainability.

-• "Apply their knowledge and skills, working in interdisciplinary ways to solve problems."
+"Apply their knowledge and skills, working in interdisciplinary ways to solve problems."
 Explanation: The committee felt strongly that a successful general education curriculum should include opportunities for students to apply the knowledge and skills they learn, and to do so in specifically interdisciplinary ways.
 By